The Most Beautiful Places in Illinois Feature Waterfalls, Stunning Vistas, and Wildflowers

 Lisle

-Strap on your cross-country skis, lace up your snowshoes, or simply tug on your hiking boots and hit the looping trails at this 1700-acre preserve.
+Tug on your hiking boots, because there’s never a wrong time to hit the looping trails at this 1700-acre preserve conveniently close to Chicago.
 Established in 1922 by Joy Morton (of Morton’s Salt Company, no less), you don’t have to be a botanist to appreciate this suburban oasis’ extensive inventory, a collection that spans more than 200,000 cataloged plants representing 4,100 different species.
+There’s always something new to explore here too, like the Wonder Woods Mini Golf pop-up running May 24 through summer.
 And at just 25 miles outside of the city, it’s one of Chicagoland’s easiest and quickest fresh air getaways.

 The Walldogs